-Moral relativism has the unusual distinction—both within philosophy and outside it—of being attributed to others, almost always as a criticism, far more often than it is explicitly professed by anyone.
-Nonetheless, moral relativism is a standard topic in metaethics, and there are contemporary philosophers who defend forms of it: The most prominent are Gilbert Harman and David B. Wong.
+Moral relativism is an important topic in metaethics.
+It is also widely discussed outside philosophy (for example, by political and religious leaders), and it is controversial among philosophers and nonphilosophers alike.
+This is perhaps not surprising in view of recent evidence that people's intuitions about moral relativism vary widely.
+Though many philosophers are quite critical of moral relativism, there are several contemporary philosophers who defend forms of it.
+These include such prominent figures as Gilbert Harman, Jesse J. Prinz, J. David Vellemen and David B. Wong.
 The term ‘moral relativism’ is understood in a variety of ways.
-Most often it is associated with an empirical thesis that there are deep and widespread moral disagreements and a metaethical thesis that the truth or justification of moral judgments is not absolute, but relative to some group of persons.
+Most often it is associated with an empirical thesis that there are deep and widespread moral disagreements and a metaethical thesis that the truth or justification of moral judgments is not absolute, but relative to the moral standard of some person or group of persons.
 Sometimes ‘moral relativism’ is connected with a normative position about how we ought to think about or act towards those with whom we morally disagree, most commonly that we should tolerate them.

 - 1. Historical Background